 The stock of human knowledge continues to expand.
 We know more today about virtually every subject than our forebears knew.
 Indeed, science and scholarship are extending the range and depth of knowledge at an ever-accelerating rate.
-Thousands of years ago, even the most knowledgeable people knew very little, and the great majority of individuals were — by modern standards — thoroughly uneducated.
-They may have been good folks, kindly and loving, skilled at the tasks needed for survival in relatively primitive conditions, but they had very little of what we now call information.
+In ancient times, even the most knowledgeable people knew very little, and the great majority of individuals were — by modern standards — thoroughly uneducated.
+They may have been good folks, kind and loving, skilled at the tasks needed for survival in relatively primitive conditions, but they had very little of what we now call information.
 For most people in most places, there was no formal schooling of any sort.
 Even for the "educated" elites, there were few ways to attain real information about the workings of the world — no telescopes, no microscopes, generally no scientific equipment of any sort.
 Even in the most advanced cultures, there were few books or scrolls, few if any libraries, no encyclopedias as we know them, no newspapers, no Google — generally, there was a gaping dearth of written records, reflecting a gaping dearth of real information to inscribe in such records.

 The "knowledgeable" people of those societies relied on memorized traditions, superstitions, and folk beliefs — and that was about it.
 Their "knowledge" was limited and, in most cases, simply wrong.
 For us today, it seems obvious that if you want to learn about the stars, or animals, or the interior of the earth, you should go to astronomers, biologists, or geologists — not ancient folklore or myths.
 Almost everyone today understands this.
 But not absolutely everyone understands it.
 Some people look backward instead of forward in the quest for knowledge.
 And among those who looked backward was Rudolf Steiner.